ParvSeth06/WiDS-Project--Into-The-Realm-Of-Neural-Networks/Week4/README.md

 [**Here**](https://www.youtube.com/watch?v=iaSUYvmCekI) is the link to an MIT lecture that explains the concepts behind CNNs.

-Watch [**this**](https://www.youtube.com/watch?v=pDdP0TFzsoQ) YouTube video for a more hands-on implementation via actual code.

 ## Final Project

 It's time to put together everything we've learned so far!
-For the final project, you will be implementing a Convolutional Neural Network on two datasets, first as a binary classifier and then as a ten way classifier.
+For the final project, you will be implementing a Convolutional Neural Network on two datasets, first as a binary classifier and then as a ten-way classifier.
+Point to consider: Ponder about the number of units in the output layer in both tasks.

 ### Part 1
 The dataset for this part is the [Cats and Dogs dataset](https://www.microsoft.com/en-us/download/details.aspx?id=54765).

 ### Part 2
 The dataset for this part is the more challenging [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
+Follow [**this**](https://www.youtube.com/watch?v=pDdP0TFzsoQ) YouTube video as a reference for the implementation of the code.

 Once again, you will have to submit your code in ```.ipynb``` files via a Google form that will be shared soon.